 Utility network creation and configuration

-Before creating and configuring a utility network, it is important to understand the differences in deployment types and options for configuration.
-The geodatabase type that stores the utility network will determine the type of deployment, or vice versa.
-This will impact the configuration, sharing, and licensing of the utility network.
-You can create and configure a utility network manually by using core tools or using the Utility Network Package Tools to automate the process.
-After the initial implementation, you can use these same tools to modify the configuration based on changes in the data model.
+Before creating and configuring a utility network, it is important to understand the different deployment types and options for configuration.
+The geodatabase type that stores the utility network will determine the type of deployment, which also impacts the configuration, sharing capabilities, and licensing of the utility network.
+You can create and configure a utility network using the Utility Network Foundations solutions to create a utility network based on a predefined industry, migrate existing geodatabase data into a utility network using the Utility Network Migration Wizard or Migrate To Utility Network tool to maintain your current schema, or use a set of core tools to manually create and configure a utility network.

-Review the sections below for details on deployment types and options for configuring a utility network.
+Review the sections below for details on deployment types and the options available for configuring a utility network.

 Deployment types